 Writing about industry trends means staying on top of those trends.
 Between the daily tasks of running a small business and making sure your overall business plan is operating the way you want means entrepreneurs can find themselves working in a self-imposed bubble.
 Blogging gives you the chance to operate outside the bubble by checking in on what's happening around you.

 8. Get insight into your customers and potential customers

 Looking at blogging stats opens a window into both customers and potential customers.
 You can see which types of posts perform well — and which ones don't.
 Knowing what's clicking with the people clicking onto your site helps you determine future strategies for social media and sales.

-Have you started about starting a blog for your small business?
+Have you considered startING a blog for your small business?
 What's stopping you?